mnot/I-D/json-home/draft.md

 Direct links are indicated with an "href" property, whose value is a URI {{RFC3986}}.

-Templated links are indicated with an "href-template" property, whose value is a URI Template
+Templated links are indicated with an "hrefTemplate" property, whose value is a URI Template
 {{RFC6570}}.
-When "href-template" is present, the Resource Object MUST have a "href-vars" property;
+When "hrefTemplate" is present, the Resource Object MUST have a "hrefVars" property;
 see "Resolving Templated Links".

 Resource Objects MUST have exactly one of the "href" and "href-vars" properties.

-In both forms, the links that "href" and "href-template" refer to are URI-references {{RFC3986}}
+In both forms, the links that "href" and "hrefTemplate" refer to are URI-references {{RFC3986}}
 whose base URI is that of the API Home Document itself.

 Resource Objects MAY also have a "hints" property, whose value is an object that uses named